 But my parents laid down a condition: I had to pay 10% of the tuition out of my own pocket.
 They are both doctors and didn’t need my money.
 But they had seen my previous lack of appreciation—and wanted to ensure I didn’t again take private school for granted.

 For an entire year, I worked a retail job in the maternity and kids section of a department store in the Maine Mall in South Portland, paying back every penny to my parents.
 The experience made me a completely different student during my junior and senior years and, when I reached college, I valued my education—and how much it was costing—far more than some of my less grounded peers.

 This is the second in a series.
 The first part appeared July 25.

-Zach Blattner’s previous blogs include Seller’s Remorse and Too Trusting.
-Zach lives in Cambridge, MA, and is a former teacher and school leader who now teaches English teachers as a faculty member at Relay GSE.
+Zach Blattner’s previous articles include Seller’s Remorse and Too Trusting.
+Zach lives in Cambridge, Massachusetts, and is a former teacher and school leader who now teaches English teachers as a faculty member at Relay GSE.
 He is a self-taught finance nerd who dispenses advice to his wife, friends, family and anyone else willing to listen.